 Added Extra: Areas To Avoid in Iceland

 Iceland is an incredibly safe country so there isn’t anywhere you should avoid due to crime.
 The only places you should avoid in Iceland are areas that don’t have a lot of scenery or activities.
-With so much to see and do in a place like Iceland, it would be such a waste to accidentally stay somewhere boring!

 There isn’t much to see in villages like Húnavatnshreppur between Snæfellsnes Peninsula and Akureyri.
-And if you’re driving Iceland Ring Road, you might want to plan less time between Fossholl and Hofteigur in the northeast and more time on the south and west coasts.
-Again, they’re not bad places to visit.
-But when you’ve got a limited time to see the best of what Iceland can offer, you need to choose where you stay wisely.
+If you’re driving Iceland Ring Road, you might want to plan less time between Fossholl and Hofteigur in the northeast and more time on the south and west coasts.

 I hope this guide has been helpful and has shown you the best places to stay in Iceland.